HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 36: May 26, 2020

+**Today's Progress**: Refactored the code in two Javascript projects, using Map, Filter and Spread operators!

+**Thoughts:** Learned so much just playing around with the console log and manipulating arrays to get back data in the Diner Project and PrettyPrice Nursery Project.
+All the weird things about the way Javascript operates became apparent and more manageable.
+I think the language is finally starting to sink in, lol.
+I have to learn as many functions as possible to be more efficient with my code instead of trying to use the same skills to solve every problem.

+**Link(s) to work:** [Pretty Price Project](https://github.com/HajaSChilds/advanced-javascript-playground), [Bottega Diner Menu Project](https://github.com/HajaSChilds/bottega-diner)

 # Day 35: May 25, 2020

 **Today's Progress**:  Worked on building a UML Class Diagram for Ecommerce and a simple shopping cart to practice javascript math functions using a scrimba course.